Evusma/Databricks_DE_associate/delta_tables_vs_lakeflow_declarative_pipelines.md

 - Mix when: bronze is streaming for raw capture, but silver/gold are batch for easier aggregation and cost control.

-## Batch mode in DLT
+## Batch mode in Lakeflow Declarative pipelines
-DLT settings: pipeline mode triggered (batch) or continuoius (stream) -> chosse the pipeline mode based on the latency and cost requirements.
+Settings: pipeline mode triggered (batch) or continuoius (stream) -> chose the pipeline mode based on the latency and cost requirements.

 - Triggered pipelines update once and then shut down the cluster until the next manual or scheduled update.
 - Continuous pipelines keep an always running cluster that ingests new data as it arrives.

 In batch mode, each run processes only new data since the last successful run → that’s the auto-incremental behavior (only processes new data).
-When you define a batch pipeline, DLT automatically processes only the delta (incremental changes).
+When you define a batch pipeline, the pipeline automatically processes only the delta (incremental changes).

 This is similar to how structured streaming does incremental processing.

 How to schedule batches (e.g., every 30 minutes): You don’t set this inside the SQL/Python code itself.
-The schedule is defined in the DLT pipeline settings in the Databricks UI
+The schedule is defined in the pipeline settings in the Databricks UI

 Example: Gold every 30 minutes
 - Bronze (streaming)